jsphwllng/josephapi/README.md

     html = r.get("https://joseph-api.herokuapp.com/cv/all")
     print(html.text)
 ```
-or visit visit [here](https://joseph-api.herokuapp.com/cv/all) but that's no fun at all...
+or visit [here](https://joseph-api.herokuapp.com/cv/all) but that's no fun at all...

 ***
 **Uses**